ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 - [ ] Find healer in Achtneil for Daniel.
 Her name is Gretchen Redwing.
 - [ ] Find Hugo Bridgerson in the capital.
 - [x] Go to Millstone ranch where they delivered the keystone.
-- [ ] Go to tower to the North to find something
+- [ ] Go to tower to the North to Lady of Scripts and Shadows and healing scroll to find help for Daniel and Kricket.

 Fry C. Hopper.
 Frog wizard baker that gave us bag of holding, cookies that give +2 temp hit points, and greater healing potion.